 BSc Education, University of Missouri at St. Louis

-BSc Business Studies, University of Maryland University College
+BSc Management Studies, University of Maryland University College

 MS Educational Psychology, University of Wisconsin Milwaukee